shsack/IBM-challenge/README.md

 ## Reduction of the CNOTs

+As a first step, we reduced the number of CNOTs required per Trotter step, using an optimal decomposition of the XX+YY+ZZ rotation gate that requires only 3 CNOTs.

 ## Circuit compression using the Yang-Baxter Equivalence (YBE)

+Next, we use the Yang-Baxter Equivalence to represent the 4 Trotter steps with an equivalent circuit that requires only 15 CNOTs.

 ## Projected Variational Quantum Dynamics (pVQD)

+We build upon the 4 Trotter steps circuit by variationally compressing higher order steps into the same circuit.

 ## Error mitigation

+Finally, we use three different techniques to mitigate errors.
+Namely, we use an optimal qubit routing combined with Zero Noise Extrapolation (ZNE) and removal of unphysical outputs.

 ![presentation_challenge](https://user-images.githubusercontent.com/45107198/165741152-e51cc377-c94a-4b98-a3e7-22f59233235e.png)